Pheubel/VR-Minor/XR Development/ReadMe.md

 After having used it for a bit I can say that it is a handy tool and I would want to use it in any further projects and figure out how to use it in a team.

 ###  Sprint 4

+####  Learning Goal

+* By the end of this sprint...
+I have created a system that guides a player on how to use each movement mode of the robot arm.

+* By the end of this sprint...
+I have created and deployed a build to a quest to play it stand alone from a computer.

+####  Process

 To assist in teaching the controls of the robot arm we want to have the user try to move the robot arm part by part so that they can get a feel for how they need to move the stick to move a specific axis of the robot arm.